 During your first two years as an economics major you will take core courses such as Principles of Microeconomics, Principles of Macroeconomics, Statistics for Economists, Intermediate Microeconomics, and Intermediate Macroeconomics.
-Upon completion of this core, you will find a selection of upper-division field and interdisciplinary courses in which you will have an opportunity to learn how economic theory can be applied to a variety of settings.
-For example, in Environmental and Natural Resource Economics, you will study the behavioral sources of environmental problems and the potential solutions.
-In International Finance, you might study how exchange rate movements affect an economy's citizens, or in Public Finance, you will learn what the government does, from locating roads to tax cuts to school vouchers and college scholarships.
-In Urban Economics, you might study how the transportation system in the Seattle area is affecting the city’s size and structure, as well as its historical development.
+Upon completion of these core courses, you will find a selection of field courses in which you will have an opportunity to learn how economic theory can be applied to a variety of settings.
+For example, in Urban Economics, you might study how the transportation system in the Seattle area affects the city's current size and structure, as well as its historical development.
+You would examine the workings of financial markets in Introduction to Financial Economics, while in International Finance, you might study how exchange rate movements affect an economy's citizens.
+And in Behavioral Economics you would explore how people's behavior differs from that predicted by standard economic theory and the implications for public policy.

-Once you are a senior economics major, you will be expected to take the Major Field Test (MFT) in economics.
-This standardized test will provide an objective assessment of your understanding of basic economic theory.
-An oral exam complements the MFT and emphasizes extensions and applications of economic theory.
+In your final year of the program you will participate in the department's two-part senior assessment of the major.
+First is the Major Field Test (MFT) in economics, a multiple-choice standardized test designed to evaluate your understanding of basic economic theory.
+Second is the oral exam, which complements the MFT and emphasizes extensions and applications of economic theory.

 Whitman's economics graduates pursue careers in a wide variety of fields including public service, economic consulting, banking and finance, management, marketing, law, government, journalism, insurance and environmental-related positions, and many undertake graduate study in business, law, international studies or economics at some point in their careers.